JonWil91/milestone-4/README.md

 Expectation:
 *   Confirmation message stating product successfully deleted
 *   A redirect to Gallery page
+*   Deleted product is no longer displayed on Gallery page

 _As an admin I want to be able to add blog content within the site_